Is Bucharest worth visiting?

 As the location of one of the most gruesome communist regimes that only ended 3 decades ago, it is not uncommon for travelers to think that Bucharest is still not suited for tourism.

 As a result, many have the preconception that Bucharest is unsafe, and such an issue is only paired with bleak communism-era architecture.

-But after our road trip in Romania, we have found a sense of appreciation for the city that’s called “Paris of the East”.
+But after our road trip in Romania, I found a sense of appreciation for the city that’s called “Paris of the East”.
 I actually loved it – the artsy vibes, grungy look, and old USSR buildings, it was a good blend of old and new for me.